Seiji Yoshida: Memoirs controversy

 In 1977 and again in 1983, Yoshida published memoirs about his actions during the war.
 His books and a subsequent 1991 media interview have been credited with bringing about an apology to Korea by Foreign Affairs minister Yōhei Kōno.
 As Yoshida's memoirs became widely known, he began to attract suspicion.
 Ikuhiko Hata, a historian at Takushoku University and one of Yoshida's leading critics, pointed to inconsistencies between Yoshida's 1977 and 1983 memoirs, using these to assert that his claims are fabricated.
 Ikuhiko Hata also threw doubt on the fact that Yuto Yoshida was carried on the list of 1931 graduates from Moji Commercial School as deceased.
 South Korean newspaper interviews with residents of Jeju Island, where the forced recruitment allegedly took place, found no one who admitted to remembering a sweep through a button factory there which Yoshida detailed in his 1983 memoirs.

 In May 1996, weekly magazine Shūkan Shinchō published remarks by Yoshida made to them in an interview, admitting that portions of his work had been made up.
 He stated that "There is no profit in writing the truth in books.
 Hiding the facts and mixing your own assertions into the story is something that newspapers do too".
 The publisher of his book, Sanichi Shobou, also admitted that it was a novel, while being interviewed by NHK.
 In June 2009, Lee Young-hoon, a professor of Seoul National University, argued that Yoshida's testimony has spread among Korean society after Yoshida published books.

 Tessa Morris-Suzuki and others argue that historians seeking to deny or downplay the existence of comfort women commonly mention Yoshida and his testimony since then and that the inaccuracy of Yoshida's claims are used to cast doubt on the existence or extent of forced prostitution under Japanese rule in World War II.

 On August 5, 2014, Asahi Shimbun announced that they came to the conclusion that the testimony of Yoshida was a fabrication.
-In April and May 2014, the Asahi Shimbun dispatched reporters to Jeju Island and interviewed about 40 elderly residents and concluded that Yoshida's accounts "are false" because they did not found supporting evidence for it.
+In April and May 2014, the Asahi Shimbun dispatched reporters to Jeju Island and interviewed about 40 elderly residents and concluded that Yoshida's accounts "are false" because they did not find supporting evidence for it.
 Asahi Shimbun retracted all 16 articles based on his testimony in the 1980s and 1990s.
 The President of Asahi Shimbun later made an apology for the errors and an editor was fired as a result.

 According to his son's testimony in the Sankei Shimbun, he was poor before publishing and worked for a bakery run by a Korean.
 Yoshida frequently applied for essay contests for prize money and he won by a fictional story about slavery workforce during the war.
 Later, this story was used by Korea University educator Park Kyung-sik (朴慶植) and quoted in “Record of Korean forced compulsion”.